fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 I come from a [pretty small village](https://www.e-borghi.com/en/village/Salerno/377/cuccaro-vetere) in the south of Italy.
 Since I was a kid, I have been really interested in science and computers.

 I moved to [Torino](https://en.wikipedia.org/wiki/Turin) for my studies.
-Here I am doing my Ph.D. in electronics engineering, under the supervision of Professor [Luciano Lavagno](https://g.co/kgs/a8ahe2).
-I am working in an amazing team, focusing on high level synthesis of digital circuits, compilers and deep learning acceleration on FPGAs.
+Here I am doing my Ph.D. in electronics engineering, under the supervision of Professor Luciano Lavagno.
+I am working in an amazing team, focusing on high level synthesis of digital circuits and deep learning acceleration on FPGAs.

 ![Artù and Merlino](/images/about/gattacci.png)